STAT545-UBC-hw-2019-20/stat545-hw-armetcal/hw02/hw02_gap_dplyr.md

     ## 5 Italy      12269.
     ## 6 Italy      14256.

-## 1.3 - Countries with drops in life expectancy
+## 1.3 - Entries with a negative change in life expectancy from previous line

 ``` r
 exp_list <- gapminder$lifeExp